Why you should be excited about Kubernetes 1.12?

-Encryption at rest in etcd via a KMS is also in beta.
-There are multiple encryption providers including Google’s Cloud KMS, Azure’s Key Vault, AWS KMS, and Hashicorp Vault.
-This feature allows the encryption of data as its stored in etcd.
+Encryption at rest in etc., via a KMS is also in beta.
+There are multiple encryption providers, including Google’s Cloud KMS, Azure’s Key Vault, AWS KMS, and Hashicorp Vault.
+This feature allows the encryption of data as it's stored in etc.

 Kubernetes 1.12 is available for download on GitHub.
 Get cracking!